 Find your campsite

 Are you ready to go camping?
-DNR manages more than 70 campgrounds across the state and we want you to come out and enjoy them.
+DNR manages 80 campgrounds across the state and we want you to come out and enjoy them.
 Campsites are available first come, first served at no additional cost with the purchase of your Discover Pass.
 A limited number of reservation sites are available at the Margaret McKenny Campground in Capitol Forest and Elbe Hills ORV Campground in Elbe Hills State Forest.
 Use our Interactive Recreation Map to scout out your next adventure and then be sure to check below to make sure the site you would like to visit is open.
 Some of our campgrounds close down for the winter.

 DNR CAMPING TIPS